isabelc/wp-family-tree/README.md

 * New - Added schema.org microdata for person to the single family member pages, and on the family members directory list page.
 Person properties include name, birth date, death date, parent, children, sibling, and image.

-* Fix - Removed PHP error notice for deprecated use of User Levels instead of capabilites.

 * Tweak - Added spaces between names and dates in tables for better description snippets in search results.
 Otherwise, without these snippets, if you use the excerpt for the description meta tag, the names and dates run together.

+* Fix - Removed PHP error notice for deprecated use of User Levels instead of capabilites.

+* Fix - Removed several other PHP warnings.